nolrm/vibe-kit/README.md

 # Vibe Kit

-> Context-aware AI for development
+> Context Engineering for AI Development

-Give your AI assistants structured context through markdown files.
+Give your AI assistants (Cursor, Claude, VS Code Copilot, Aider) structured context through markdown files.
 Vibe Kit creates a knowledge base that ensures AI generates code matching your exact patterns, style, and architecture—no more hallucinated code or mismatched conventions.

+Vibe Kit is a CLI tool that provides **context-engineering** capabilities by creating `.vibe-kit/` directories with project standards, guidelines, and patterns that AI assistants read automatically.

 ## Why Vibe Kit?